ammilam/afa/README.md

 # AFA Tech and Digital Proposal(s)

-This document is intended to act as both a proposal, and a groups of requirements, to be presented to the AFA with the goal of future proofing the non-profit and boosting membership.
-From an value add standpoint, this is broken down into the following focus areas:
+This document is intended to act as both a proposal, and a group of requirements, to be presented to the AFA with the goal of future proofing the non-profit and boosting membership.
+From a value add standpoint, this is broken down into the following focus areas:

 * [Boost Membership](#boost-membership)
 * [Google for Non-Profits](#google-for-non-profits)